 Figure 4.1.2.1.2-1: Overview of signaling activation for 5GS

+If a 5GC NE failed to activate the Trace Session, it shall not effect the normal signalling transfer.
 If the NE failed to activate the Trace Session in a file-based reporting case, a Trace failure notification file shall be sent to the TCE following the Trace failure notification file XML schema defined in Annex A. If the NE failed to activate the Trace Session or if there are errors for an ongoing session in a streaming reporting case, an administrative message shall be sent to the Trace Reporting MnS consumer.
 An example of an administrative message is Trace Recording Session Not_Started (see 3GPP TS 32.423 [3]).